Belleview Point in McIntosh County, Georgia — The American South (South Atlantic)

 Regarding Old Belleville or Troup Cemetery.
 Catherine McIntosh (Troup) was the daughter of John Mohr McIntosh, the Highland Chieftain who went to Georgia from Inverness with 130 Highlanders ( This most illustrious and ancient family thrice royally descended in its own right, that of Innes and of Baillie of Dunain is so well known in Scotland; and in Georgia and the United States so great were the services performed that the state of Georgia, named one of its counties - McIntosh.)

 Troup County, located in west Georgia, is named for George Troup

 Also see . . .
 George Troup (1780-1856), New Georgia Encyclopedia entry,.
-His two terms as Georgia's thirtieth governor (1823-27) were marked by his successful efforts to ensure the removal of the Creek Indians from the state.
-(Submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina.)
+His two terms as Georgia's thirtieth governor (1823-27) were marked by his successful efforts to ensure the removal of the Creek Indians from (Submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on November 16, 2019.
 It was originally submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 1,664 times since then and 4 times this year.
 Photos: 1. submitted on April 5, 2011, by Mike Stroud of Bluffton, South Carolina.
 2, 3, 4. submitted on September 16, 2008, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.